-We have listed the Hangul alphabet and their romanized Korean version that follows the RR Korean system.
-This will serve as a guide as you start reading Korean alphabet and eventually Korean words, phrases, and sentences.
+We have listed the Hangul alphabet and its romanized Korean version that follows the RR Korean system.
+This will serve as a guide as you start reading the Korean alphabet and eventually Korean words, phrases, and sentences.

 Korean Consonants (RR System)

-Below are the Korean consonants written using the RR system.
+Below are the Korean consonants written in Hangul and their romanization using the RR system.

 |ㅇ||silent / ng|

 Listed below are Korean vowels and their romanized version.

 *although it is romanized as such, the pronunciation of this one can change a lot depending on where in the word or sentence it is placed.

 Using romanization to spell a Korean word with English letters